Skip to main content

 2 mentions Positive Neutral Negative

-The smaller playable cast enhances storytelling depth but may limit replayability for players seeking varied gameplay and narrative experiences.
+The game's smaller playable cast enhances storytelling depth but may limit replayability for players seeking significant gameplay or narrative variations.

 Skip Critic Reviews